How to self-publish your book on Amazon Kindle Direct (KDP)

 Strong underlying material.
 In other words, your book needs to be good.
 If it’s not, no amount of clever marketing will save it.

 A properly presented e-book.
 What I mean by this is that the cover needs to be strong.
 The material at the front of your e-book (the ‘Look Inside’ portion) needs to tempt the reader to complete their purchase.
 The material at the back of the e-book needs to clinch the deal.
 It needs to turn a one-off reader into a permanent, committed fan.
+(Not sure which ebook format to use?
+Then check out this article).

 A properly constructed author platform.
 That means a website, a reader’s magnet and a properly set-up mailing list.
 If that sounds scary or technical, don’t worry.
 There’s nothing hard here and I explain it all, anyway.